Chanted Prayers

 OFFERING TO THE SPIRITUAL GUIDE CHANTED PRAYERS

-Bi-monthly on 10th & 25th of the month, and on special dates throughout the year.
+Bi-monthly on 10th and 25th of the month, and on special dates throughout the year.
 See dates and times below.

 Offering to the Spiritual Guide Chanted Prayers.
 Offering to the Spiritual Guide Puja (or Lama Chopa in Tibetan) is traditionally done on the 10th and 25th of every month.
 The main practice within the sadhana (or prayer booklet) is relying on the Spiritual Guide, but it also includes all the essential practices of the stages of the path (Lamrim) and training the mind (Lojong).
 We develop a strong conviction that our Spiritual Guide is a Buddha, in particular the same nature as Je Tsongkhapa.
 We make prostrations and requests and receive profound blessings.
 In this way, our compassion, wisdom and spiritual power naturally increase.
 Because Je Tsongkhapa is an emanation of Manjushri, his faithful disciples never experience difficulty in increasing their wisdom.
 There are many other benefits of engaging in this beautiful practice.